 Review summary: Panasonic G80 vs Sony A7S II

-So how do things add up?
-Which of the two cameras – the Panasonic G80 or the Sony A7S II – has the upper hand?
+So what is the bottom line?
+Is the Panasonic G80 better than the Sony A7S II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (15.8 vs 12MP) with a 13% higher linear resolution.